Medically Reviewed by Dr Babar Shahzad, BSc and MBBS

 Even if there are dry fasters claiming they abstained from water for up to 5 days and felt completely fine, that is not really recommended.

-A beginner should start with no longer than 16-hour intermittent fasts and by no means exceed 24 hours.
+A beginner should start with no longer than 12-hour intermittent fasts and by no means exceed 24 hours.

 With so many people swearing by its health benefits, it makes it at least curious to try.

-Intermittent dry fasting, if safety cautions are taken, might bring outstanding health benefits.
+Intermittent dry fasting, if safety cautions are taken, might bring some additional health benefits.

 Although prolonged dry fasts are something, one should carefully prepare for, as going without water for more than 24 hours can be extremely dangerous.